-Designed to fit Moen valves, and while it may fit other manufacturers, it won't fit all.
+Designed to fit Moen valves.
+While it may fit some other manufacturers it won't fit all.

 Surprisingly polished looking for the price point.
 Reviews suggest the install is very simple.
-A fan favorite that is arguably more than what you pay for.
+A fan favorite that is arguably worth more than what you pay.

 Rare reports of leakage.

 Customers note the quality in both material and overall fit.
 Shines like a diamond with proper care.
 Works best with smooth piping.

 This product may require some valve configuration for it to work properly.

 Mechanism design prevents sudden temperature changes.
 Unique oil-rubbed bronze look.
 WaterSense designation for water conservation.
 Easy to clean.
 Comes with limited lifetime warranty.

 Rough-in equipment not included, but the company sells compatible valves.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.